 Feedback shouldn’t be just a once-a-year activity.
 The most engaged companies make feedback a continuous endeavor, from monthly surveys to biweekly one-on-ones.
 However, giving feedback is much easier said than done.

 Chances are, you’ve probably committed at least one feedback faux pas.
 Some employers talk about how they would’ve done things better.
 Others only highlight what a team member does wrong while skimping on recognition.
 In the end, these feedback tactics create antagonism rather than inspire change.

 By establishing a feedback culture where everyone in your workplace feels comfortable giving and receiving feedback regularly, addressing problems becomes a collaborative effort.

 Feedback culture is a fluid, two-way exchange between employees as well as employees and management.
-The end goal is a safe space where employees feel comfortable voicing their concerns and suggestions, and employers are able to express feedback constructively.
+The end goal is a safe space where employees feel comfortable voicing their concerns and suggestions, and employers can express feedback constructively.

 A healthy feedback culture is one where feedback is the norm rather than a signal that something is wrong.
-That means when improvements are needed, asking for change won’t come off as awkward or out of the blue for either staff or employers.
+When improvements are needed, asking for change won’t appear awkward or out of the blue for staff or employers.
 Instead, you’ll be able to enhance business processes while empowering employees to excel in their roles.